How To Prevent Rust From

 Nobody likes rust.
 Rust damages the appearance of a material and can prevent an application from working effectively.

-The corrosion process, which is a reaction between metals and oxygen, occurs as a result of oxidation.
+The corrosion process, which is a reaction between metals and oxygen, occurs due to oxidation.
 Oxidation is a destructive molecular reaction between oxygen and metal surfaces.

-Once rust takes over any kind of metal, it can be hard to get rid of.
+Once rust takes over any metal, it can be hard to get rid of.
 However, there are various methods that one can implement to prevent rust from forming.

 Rust Prevention Methods

 The best way to prevent rust is to prevent moisture from coming in contact with the metal, or by using a material that corrodes slowly.
 There are a few rust prevention methods that have proven to be effective:

 Use an Alloy: Alloys, like stainless steel, are one of the most common ways to prevent rust or slow it down.
 All metals corrode.
 However, they each corrode at different rates.
 Alloys are made from two or more metals and are more resistant to rusting.
 The elements in an alloy react with oxygen from water and air to form a thin, stable film that consists of such corrosion products as metal oxides and hydroxides.
 The presence of the stable film prevents additional corrosion by acting as a barrier that limits oxygen and water access to the underlying metal surface.